Table of contents

 Cloud security risks and the need for stronger protection

 So how can you protect your business while taking full advantage of the cloud?
-This guide is your go-to resource for boosting your cloud data security, minimizing risks, and adopting the Dropbox security-first approach to encryption, access management, and automated compliance.
+This guide is your go-to resource for boosting your cloud data security, minimising risks and adopting the Dropbox security-first approach to encryption, access management and automated compliance.

 Interested?
 Read on to see how Dropbox makes cloud security effortless.